 My biggest tips are to pay attention to the context of the phrase.
 Also, look at the way the person is talking – their tone of voice and their body language.
 I am so sure that you will be able to figure it out.
 Don’t translate (because the literal translation may not make any sense), but pay attention to these cues.

-This means to reveal a secret.
+This means revealing a secret.
 Maybe you’ve heard this on a TV show, or in a movie.

 “Hey, spill the beans!”